ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_templates/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will update the name and version number of the Workflow Template with ID 3 and add an Attribute Type to the Workflow Template:
+For example, the following request will update the version number of the Workflow Template whose ID is 3 and add two Attribute Types to it:

 .. code::

     PUT /v3/workflowTemplates/3
     {
-        "name": "Example Workflow Template Version 2.0",
         "version": 2,
-        "configAttribute": [{"attributeTypeId": 3}]
+        "configAttribute": [
+            {
+                "attributeTypeId": 269
+            },
+            {
+                "attributeTypeId": 271
+            }
+        ]
     }

 JSON Response: